hannutt/DBoard/README.md

 The banned ip addresses are displayed in the table element and the user can show and hide the table using Jquery show/hide methods.
 The page also has a JavaScript function that automatically counts how many days each IP address in the list has been blocked.
 The page also has a JavaScript function that automatically counts how many days each IP address in the list has been blocked. this is made with JS date objects and getTime methods.

+When you enter an IP address to block, you can add points automatically using the Jquery Mask feature.
+The feature is intended for addresses in the format 000.000.00.00
+The feature can be activated by clicking on the checkbox. the checkbox uses an onchange method that calls a standard JavaScript function that contains a Jquery mask method and a definition of the input field where the property is applied.

 WEBSHOP

 IN THE USER VIEW: